Own It

 Dara Sophia

-2 thoughts on “Own It”
+2 Replies to “Own It”

 1. Maya + Dara + Oprah – 3 of my favorites!!
 It’s a powerful blog – I love listening and then reading Maya Angelou.
 Congratulations again on British Vogue and thank you for being so open with the journey.